spacelift-io/user-documentation/docs/concepts/spacectl.md

 ❯ spacectl profile login --method browser --endpoint https://unicorn.app.spacelift.io local-test
 ```

 You can switch between account profiles by using `spacectl profile select ${MY_ALIAS}`.
 What this does behind the scenes is point `${HOME}/.spacelift/current` to the new location.
-You can also delete stored credetials for a given profile by using the `spacectl profile logout ${MY_ALIAS}` command.
+You can also delete stored credentials for a given profile by using the `spacectl profile logout ${MY_ALIAS}` command.